Settlement and Judgment Processing Guidelines

 Note: Although descriptive legal text is no longer required in USAS, please include the appropriate legal citation for making the payment on the hard copy of the purchase document.

 The Unapproved Documents Report (DAFR7700) is monitored daily by an auditor in the Comptroller’s office Expenditure Assistance section of the Fiscal Management Division and is updated with the appropriate action code to identify any problems with the document.

 To monitor your document’s progress:

-- Refer to the Action Code Profile (D44) screen in USAS for definitions of the settlement and judgment action codes 430-550.
+- Refer to the USAS Action Code Profile (D44) screen for definitions of the settlement and judgment action codes 430 - 550.

 - Monitor USAS documents for the action codes and for any error messages that may occur and need correcting.

-The Fiscal Management division auditor will enter a 550 approval code in USAS when:
+The Comptroller’s auditor will enter a 550 approval code in USAS when:

 - The settlement or judgment package is received by the Comptroller’s office.

 - Required agencies have approved the settlement or judgment package.